 Ok.
 Next extremely important issue for visitors: souvenir shopping.

 Nothing compares to the very special fashion exclusively developed for New Orleans’ visitors.
 Sorry, forgot the brand.
 But you’ll find it in all certified boutiques.

 Should you not like that kind of desirability, no worries.
 There’s much more.

 But let’s go back to the marvelous aspects of the French Quarter.

 The biggest event: Mardi Gras.
-As we’ve learned an absolute must should you be in town.
+As we’ve learned, an absolute must should you be in town.
 It’s party the whole night away.
-Even don’t think about sleeping this night.
+Even don’t think about sleeping.
 Accommodation prize is simply not in the reach of ordinary citizens.

 Should you get slightly tired of Jazz – no problem.
 There’s a cool bar making music exactly to their customer’s wishes.
 Of course, in exchange

 And it looks like they have interesting drinks.

 Definitely, that’s not all New Orleans has to offer.
 There’s a world outside of the French Quarter and its great fashion.

 Some green residential areas.